 Prices are very cheap a one-way trip is a mere £2 and an all-day pass only $4 Not much on Maui can be considered cheap but the bus service certainly is.

-In the past, West Maui was a bit if pain if you wanted to go past Kaanapali as it was two services so a trip from the Airport was 3 buses, fortunately, this route from Lahaina to Kapalua is no a single bus so getting from the Airport to Napili or Kapalua is a lot simpler.
+In the past, West Maui was a bit of a pain if you wanted to go past Kaanapali as it was two services.
+So a trip from the Airport was 3 buses, fortunately, this route from Lahaina to Kapalua is now a single bus so getting from the Airport to Napili or Kapalua is a lot simpler.

-While the bus is not everyone’s idea of a Luxury exotic get away it does provide a cheap reliable service to get you where you need to be.
-If you are planning on using for evenings out It’s important to check return times as they don’t always run very late.
+While the bus is not everyone’s idea of a Luxury exotic getaway it does provide a cheap reliable service to get you where you need to be.
+If you are planning on using it for evenings out It’s important to check return times as they don’t always run very late.

 They don’t take too kindly to you taking a large amount of luggage either, any more than one case and we would consider using alternate means.
-Really even if the bus Driver doesn’t mind lugging that much on the bus seems too much like hard work to us!
+Really even if the bus driver doesn’t mind, hauling that much luggage on the bus seems too much like hard work to us!
 Surfboards are banned too which probably annoys locals more than tourists, but keep it in mind if you are heading to the beach!

-Note: For pricing for here on in we have used Airport runs to Kaanapali and Wailea as examples, these are fairly typical and give a good idea what it costs for certain distances.
-Expect to pay more than the Kaanapali Price if you are heading up to Napili/Kapalua, West Maui or less than the Wailea Prices if you are staying in Kehei.
+Note: For pricing from here on in we have used Airport runs to Kaanapali and Wailea as examples, these are fairly typical and give a good idea of what it costs for certain distances.
+Expect to pay more than the Kaanapali Price if you are heading up to Napili/Kapalua, West Maui, or less than the Wailea Prices if you are staying in Kihei.

-Of course, Taxi’s are available all over the Island but in more remote places they are pretty few and far between.
+Of course, taxis are available all over the Island but in more remote places they are pretty few and far between.
 Taxi ranks don’t really exist on the island apart from the airport, and as such the only real way to hail a taxi is by ringing, A pain for us as we don’t have a US Mobile.
-We tend to use the concierge service at our hotel/condo to book us a taxi then organise with the driver for pick up later.
-As we only use Taxi’s for evenings out this normally works quite well.
-However, at very busy times such as 4th July, for example, it can be very tricky indeed to get picked up!
+We tend to use the concierge service at our hotel/condo to book us a taxi and then organize with the driver for pick up later.
+As we only use taxis for evenings out this normally works quite well.
+However, at very busy times such as the 4th of July, for example, it can be very tricky indeed to get picked up!

 On top of this Taxi’s are not cheap.
 Probably the most expensive taxi’s we have used

-Any Taxi company will happily arrange a pick up from the airport to your hotel, or vice versa.
-Expect to pay around $80-90 to Kaanapali or $60-70 to Wailea.
+Any Taxi company will happily arrange a pick-up from the airport to your hotel or vice versa.
+Expect to pay around $90-100 to Kaanapali or $70-80 to Wailea.
 We find using a taxi company based in the area you are stating tends to work out cheaper.
 Don’t use a south Maui company for an airport pickup if you are staying in West Maui for example.

 Maui Taxi Numbers